dhowe/ritajs-v2/README.md

 ### Inline Assignment

-Inline assignments allow one to easily set a variable, output it, and refer to it later
+Inline assignments create/modify a symbol _and_ output its contents

 ```
 Jane was from [$place=(New York | Berlin | Shanghai)].